-Search engine optimization, or SEO, is a killer strategy for any site and one of the best ways to improve your brand’s visibility across the web.
-A well-planned, long-term SEO campaign is like a handshake with Google: It shows that you’re committed to improving your online store, and that you’re willing to follow the rules laid out by the search engines to make your site as user-friendly as possible.
-In return, the search engines will begin treating your site more favorably over time, which can lead to valuable increases in your traffic and revenue!
+Organic search engine optimization, or SEO, is a killer strategy for any e-commerce site and one of the best ways to improve your brand’s visibility across the web.
+A well-planned, long-term SEO campaign is like a handshake with Google: It shows that you’re committed to improving your online store, and that you’re willing to follow the rules laid out by search engines to make your site as user-friendly and indexable as possible.

-Stumped by the plethora of confusing SEO terms out there?
-Bookmark this page so you can return to our helpful SEO glossary whenever you need it.
+Below, we’ve provided the definitions and use cases for the most important SEO terms for your e-commerce store.
+Bookmark this page so you can return to our helpful SEO terms glossary whenever you need it.
 If you’re just starting out, think of the list below as a sort of SEO for beginners reference guide.

 301 redirect: A way to make one web page redirect the visitor to another page.
 If you change the web address of a page and apply a 301 redirect, the old URL will now point to the new one.
 This ensures that people who have linked to or bookmarked the old address will be able to find the content they want, and it allows the search engines to index the proper version of a page.